Everything you need to know about Shopify SEO

 Are there broken links and mentions you can use?

-Use mention.com to find any places your store is mentioned without being linked.
+Use mention.com to find any places your online store is mentioned without being linked.
 Ask them to add the link.

 Find websites that have broken links relevant to what you offer.
 Ask them to link to your site instead.